gikolgi-dev/Habitly/README.md

 ## 📱 How to Install

-You don't need to be a developer to use this app!

 1. Go to the **[Releases](../../releases)** page of this repository.
 2. Download the latest `.apk` file.
 3. Open the file on your Android device to install it.